VishnuRaghuram94/AgrVATE/README.md

 For example (Use the version appropriate for your operating system):

-	curl "https://www.drive5.com/downloads/usearch11.0.667_i86linux32.gz" --output usearch11.0.667_i86linux32.gz
+	curl "https://www.drive5.com/downloads/usearch11.0.667_i86linux32.gz" --output usearch11.0.667_i86linux32.gz #Downloads usearch binary

-	gunzip usearch11.0.667_i86linux32.gz
+	gunzip usearch11.0.667_i86linux32.gz #Decompresses usearch binary

-	chmod 755 usearch11.0.667_i86linux32
+	chmod 755 usearch11.0.667_i86linux32 #Changes permissions to executable

-	cp ./usearch11.0.667_i86linux32 $(dirname "$(which agrvate)")
+	cp ./usearch11.0.667_i86linux32 $(dirname "$(which agrvate)") #Copies usearch binary to the same directory as agrvate

 ***NOTE:*** Currently, only the 32-bit version of usearch is free to use.
 This version is not supported by WSL or MacOS (post-Catalina).
-We understand this limitation and are working on an alternate workflow.
-But for now it is recommended to use AgrVATE on Linux machines or older versions MacOS.
+Therefore, it is recommended to use AgrVATE on Linux machines or older versions MacOS.
+If you are unable to run usearch, use the ```-m``` option to run MUMmer instead.
+However, please note that if there are large insertions/deletions in the agr-operon, MUMmer can split the alignment into 2 and the resulting extracted agr-operon will not be intact, in which case frameshift detection using snippy is not run.

 ---